xp-soaring/xp-soaring.github.io/tasks/b21_task_planner/README.md

 B21 Task Planner uses:
 * openstreetmap.org for the map
-* The geonames.org API to find nearest airports to a lat/long
+* leaflet for the map API
+* mapbox for the map tiles
 * open-elevation.com API to find the elevation at any lat/long

 Airports and waypoints you have set for your tasks are stored locally on your PC forming a database for subsequent tasks.